joergkrause/nyaf/README.md

 ### Life Cycle

 Components have a life cycle.
-Instead of several events, there is just one method you override:
+Instead of several events, there is just one method you must override (or ignore if not needed):

 ~~~
 lifeCycle(cycle: LifeCycle){